akselov/digital-twin-opcua/README.md

 **f)** Try out the system in a fixed case.
 Evaluate the results.

 ## Abstract
 This project explores the term Industry 4.0 (I 4.0) and the use of Digital Twins (DTws) as an asset in this modern industrial revolution.
-A DTw can be described as a digital replica of a physical asset including data about this assets interaction with its environment.
-The goal of this project has been to develop a DTw for a robot cell at MTP Valgrinda, NTNU, and investigate what benefits could be gained from introducing this technology in this system and the domain of automated robotic systems in general.
+A DTw can be described as a digital replica of a physical system including data about this systems interaction with its environment.
+The goal of this project has been to develop a DTw for a robot cell at MTP Valgrinda, NTNU, and investigate what benefits could be gained from introducing the technology in this system and the domain of automated robotic systems in general.

 The DTw was developed using the OPC UA communication architecture.
 OPC UA is called the pioneer of I 4.0 as it is a communication architecture aiming at the standardization of communication in industry.
 Three different visualization software solutions were compared.
 It was concluded that Visual Components 4.0 (VC 4.0) was the strongest candidate for developing a visual representation of the robot cell.
 Using VC 4.0 and OPC UA a DTw of the robot cell was created.